qmk/qmk_firmware/keyboards/crkbd/keymaps/sulrich/README.md

 this is the personal keyboard layout of [@sulrich](https://github.com/sulrich), and is heavily oriented towards operation in the Mac OS environment.

+there are no LED rules in this keymap and the OLED display uses the default corne images

 ## layout notes

 this layout uses a standard QWERTY layout on the default layer followed by a